GLab/glab.github.io/manuals/user/connection.md

 Connections are affected by the properties of the physical connections that they are transported over.
 Inside a single site, this is not a big problem, but between different sites, this will effect your experiment.
 However, this means that you can apply real-world properties to your connections.

 The connections inside and between sites are constantly measured by ToMaTo.
 You can see these measurements in the [sites map](https://master.tomato-lab.org/map/) by clicking on a site, and then selecting the respective link to the target site.
-For a connection between prepared and started elements, you can see information about the link in the connection's right-click menu by selecting _[TODO: insert correct thing]_

-You should carefully select each of your elements' site.
+You should carefully select each of your elements' sites.

 ## Create a connection